phoebe200506/FT_Evading/README.md

 CollisionComp->BodyInstance.SetCollisionProfileName("Projectile");
 CollisionComp->OnComponentHit.AddDynamic(this, &AFT_EvadeProjectile::OnHit);		// set up a notification for when this component hits something blocking
 ```
 If you have done the I-Frame Collision layers properly you would have set the collision layer as well.
-Try to create an extra [smaller collision box](https://dev.epicgames.com/documentation/unreal-engine/API/Runtime/Engine/Components/UBoxComponent?application_version=5.5) on top of the projectile, that will allow the player to land and jump off it, like [bullet bill in Mario](https://www.youtube.com/watch?v=Rk8kbhmaHwc&t).
+Try to create an extra [smaller collision box](https://dev.epicgames.com/documentation/unreal-engine/API/Runtime/Engine/Components/UBoxComponent?application_version=5.5) on top of the projectile that isn't binded to that function, that will allow the player to land and jump off it, like [bullet bill in Mario](https://www.youtube.com/watch?v=Rk8kbhmaHwc&t).
 This is one way of doing the task, if you prefer trying other techniques feel free
 - Create a moving platform for the player, you can ether move between two points (**FVector**) in code or a more complete it to create an array of actors that define a path.
 - Test out other techniques use the [**Unreal Sequencer**](https://unrealcommunity.wiki/sequencer-d660d1) or expand the rotation code to objects like [swinging axes.](https://www.youtube.com/watch?v=L-OfAJRahEI)